The master programme is structured around four clusters, of which students will take courses in two:

 Part-time students either combine cluster 1 “Representation” and cluster 4 “The Politics of Inequality” or cluster 2 “Environment, Life and Technology” and cluster 3 “Subjectivity and Response-Ability”.

-The academic year for this master programme consists of six blocks in one year (in part-time: 12 blocks in two years) coming to 60 EC.
+The academic year of this master programme consists of six blocks with a total of 60 EC.
 In the first block, you will examine and discuss a choice of fundamental texts, both classical and contemporary (5 EC).
-After that, in blocks 2 up until 4, you will take courses from the clusters you have chosen (30 EC).
-Over the course of these blocks, you will also participate in mentor groups and prepare a work of public philosophy (5 EC).
+In blocks 2 up until 4, you will take courses from their selection of clusters (30 EC).
+Over the course of these blocks, you will also participate in mentor groups and specialize in one of the five tracks of our From Theory to Practice programme (5 EC).
 Block 5 is centered around acquiring non-academic philosophy skills (5 EC).
-In the last block (6), students will write their Master Thesis (15 EC).
-Throughout the year students participate in the thesis writing tutorial.
+In the last block (6), you will write the Master Thesis (15 EC).
+Throughout the year students participate in the thesis writing tutorials.

 To facilitate part-time students, the classes of two of the four clusters are programmed on Mondays.
 This pertains to blocks 1-4.
 Part-time students are expected to reserve 1 or 2 full days besides the Mondays for the workshops in block 5.
 The exact times and places of the workshops will be communicated in advance.